sonic-net/SONiC/doc/mgmt/SONiC_OC_Interface_HLD.md

 This document provides information about the northbound interface details for handling VLAN, PortChannel, Loopback interfaces and design approach for supporting "clear counters" commands.

 # Scope
-This document covers the "configuration" and "show" commands supported for VLAN, PortChannel and Loopback interfaces based on OpenConfig yang and unit-test cases.
+This document covers the "configuration" and "show" commands supported for VLAN, PortChannel and Loopback interfaces based on OpenConfig yang and the associated unit-test cases.
 It does not include the protocol design or protocol implementation details.

 # Definition/Abbreviation